-Foreword V
+Foreword to the Second Edition v

+Foreword to the First Edition vii

-The Unidroit Governing Council xix
+The UNIDROIT Governing Council (1998) xxi

-Members of the Study Goup xxi
+Members of the Study Goup (1998) xxiii

-Executive Summary xxiii
+Executive Summary xxv

-INTRODUCTION xxix
+INTRODUCTION xxxi

 CHAPTER 1 FUNDAMENTAL CONCEPTS AND ELEMENTS 1

-A. Master Franchise Agreements and Other Commercial
+A. Master Franchise Agreements and Other Commercial Vehicles 2

-Vehicles 2

 I. Master Franchise Agreements 2

 (a) Principal Benefits of Master Franchising 3

-(b) Common Problems associated with Master Franchising j 5
+(b) Common Problems associated with Master Franchising 5

 (1) Limited control of Franchisor over Franchise Network 5

-(2) Problems with Terminating Master Franchise Agreeme ents6
+(2) Problems with Terminating Master Franchise Agreements 6

 (3) Sharing of Income derived from Fees 7

 II.
 Franchise Agreements and Other Agreements 8

 (a) Commercial Agency Agreements 8

 (b) Distribution Agreements 9

 (c) Licence Agreements 10

 (d) Transfer of Technology Agreements 11

 III.
 Methods to Franchise Internationally 11

 Direct Franchising 13

 (1) Unit Franchising 13

 (2) Development Agreements 13

 IV.
 Area Representation Agreements 14

-Expanding Internationally: Selecting the Appropriate Vehicle
+B. Expanding Internationally: Selecting the Appropriate Vehicle and

-and Negotiating the Agreement 15
+Negotiating the Agreement 15

-Factors to Consider when Determining the Most
+I. Factors to Consider when Determining the Most Appropriate

-Appropriate Vehicle 15
+Vehicle 15

 (a) Objective Factors 15

 (1) The Market 15

 (2) Cultural Considerations 16

 (3) The Legal Environment 16

 (b) Subjective Factors 17

 (1) The Nature of the Business 17

+(2) Economic Circumstances Affecting the Choice of a Vehicle 17